 1 dead in Maine after Lee brought strong winds, heavy rain to parts of New England

-At least one person has been confirmed dead after Tropical Storm Lee brought strong winds, heavy rain and dangerous storm surge to parts of New England and southeastern Canada this weekend.
+At least one person has been confirmed dead after Lee brought strong winds, heavy rain and dangerous storm surge to parts of New England and southeastern Canada this weekend when it made landfall as a post-tropical cyclone.

 A 51-year-old man died Saturday in Searsport, Maine, a coastal town and seaport about 50 miles from Bar Harbor, after a large tree limb fell on his vehicle and brought down power lines with it, CBS affiliate WABI-TV and the Associated Press reported, citing Searsport police.
 CBS News independently confirmed one fatality through the police dispatch Saturday, although they would not provide details as to how it occurred.